AIE-Lafayette/SummerCamp3D/README.md

 Next we'll need to update our "GameManagerBehaviour" one last time to allow us to transition between levels:

 ![LevelManagement7](Images/LevelManagement7.png)

+Back in Unity, set the level load time to 4 seconds.

 And with that our game is complete!